-The school day starts at 8.40amand ends at 3.20pm Pupils must arrive in school by 8.40am on each school day.
+The school day starts at 8.40 and ends at 3.20pm Pupils must arrive in school by 8.40 on each school day.

-- [For pupils of compulsory school age] Whether the absence is authorised or not - The nature of the activity, where a pupil is attending an approved educational activity - The nature of circumstances, where a pupil is unable to attend due to exceptional circumstances
+- Whether the absence is authorised or not - The nature of the activity, where a pupil is attending an approved educational activity - The nature of circumstances, where a pupil is unable to attend due to exceptional circumstances

-The register for the first session will be taken at 8.30am and will be kept open until 8.45am.
-The register for the second session will be taken immediately after lunch.
+The register for the first session will be taken at 8.40am and will be kept open until 8.50am.
+The register for the second session will be taken at 1pm.